dhagmann/deliberation-assets/projects/example/instructions_survey.md

 notes: discussion prompt for ban_assault_rifles_survey.md
 ---

-# Please consider the following topic:
+# Please answer the following questions

+If you aren't sure, make your best guess

 ---